Frequently Asked Questions about Invoice Factoring

 Yes.
 Business-to-consumer transactions are not eligible for invoice factoring.

-No. Factoring is a virtual service — Everything can be done over the phone, e-mail, fax, wire and mail.
-This means your business can be located in any city or state and still quality for accounts receivable factoring.
+No. Factoring is a virtual service – everything can be done over the phone, email, fax, wire and mail.
+This means your business can be located in any city or state and still qualify for accounts receivable factoring.

 Yes.
 Factoring companies will consider doing business with those considering Chapter 11 bankruptcy.